orianisihaloho/xx/README.md

 # Mooadmin-coreui-ngx
-Mooadmin Core UI is extended shared library for Core UI, focused on view such as Form, Table, Report & Chart
+Mooadmin Core UI is extended shared library for Core UI, focused on view such as Form, Table, Report & Chart.

 ## Table of Contents
 * [Getting Started](#getting-started)